Hot-dip galvanization: Process

 Individual metal articles, such as steel girders or wrought iron gates, can be hot-dip galvanized by a process called batch galvanizing.
 Other modern techniques have largely replaced hot-dip for these sorts of roles.
 This includes electrogalvanizing, which deposits the layer of zinc from an aqueous electrolyte by electroplating, forming a thinner and much stronger bond.

 In some cases, it may be desirable to have designated parts of the metal as non-galvanized.
 This is often desired when metal will be welded after galvanization.
 To accomplish this, a galvanizer will typically use a masking compound to coat the areas that will not be galvanized during the hot dip process.

 History

 In 1742, French chemist Paul Jacques Malouin described a method of coating iron by dipping it in molten zinc in a presentation to the French Royal Academy.

 In 1772, Luigi Galvani, for whom galvanizing was named, discovered the electrochemical process that takes place between metals during an experiment with frog legs.

 In 1801, Alessandro Volta furthered the research on galvanizing when he discovered the electro-potential between two metals, creating a corrosion cell.

 In 1836, French chemist Stanislas Sorel obtained a patent for a method of coating iron with zinc, after first cleaning it with 9% sulfuric acid (H_{2}SO_{4}) and fluxing it with ammonium chloride (NH_{4}Cl).

+In 1850, the British galvanizing industry was consuming 10,000 tons of zinc annually for the production of galvanized steel.